These Are the Healthiest Soups You Can Eat

 - Easy Falafel Soup with Tamari Croutons and Tahini from She Likes Food

 - Fresh Tomato Soup with Basil from Live Eat Learn

 Soup and Sodium

-It’s entirely possible to get clean soup from a can, or from a restaurant or café.
-But you’ve got to pay attention to the sodium.
-In order to bump up the flavor, canned and restaurant soups tend to pack way more salt than what you might add to homemade soup.
+It’s entirely possible to find some of the healthiest soups you can eat from a restaurant or café, or even in a can.
+But you’ve got to pay attention to sodium.
+To bump up the flavor, canned and restaurant soups tend to pack way more salt than what you might add to homemade soup.
 In the short term, salty broths can leave you puffy and bloated.
-And, over time, too much sodium can raise your risk for high blood pressure.
+And, over time, a diet too high in sodium can be associated with a higher risk of developing or exacerbating high blood pressure.

 If you can make your own healthy soup from scratch, do it.
 It’s the simplest way to control all of the ingredients that go in your pot.
 But when you can’t, stick with store-bought soups that contain less than 500 mg of sodium per serving, Cording says.
 “And if that’s not an option, make an effort to keep the rest of your foods for that day lower in salt,” she says.
 Also, Cording advises to make sure you drink plenty of water throughout the day to stay hydrated.